miuim/php-jwt/README.md

 # Introduction

 This is small and secure JSON Web Token implementation.
+It only supports the following signatures types:

+- `HS256` (`HMAC` using `SHA-256`)
+- `RS256` (`RSASSA-PKCS1-v1_5` using `SHA-256`)

-It only supports signatures with the `HS256` and `RS256` algorithm as those seem to be the most widely deployed JWT signature algorithms.
-It does _NOT_ support encryption.
+These seem to be the most widely deployed JWT signature algorithms.
+The library does _NOT_ support encryption/decryption.
 Needless to say, this library is _NOT_ fully compliant with the JWT specification.

+Unfortunately, some OpenID Connect Providers only support `RS256`.
+If you have a choice, use `HS256`, possibly with the client secret as the shared secret.

 # Why?